 For Vancouver, British Columbia, and all the other parts of Canada, December 26 is Boxing Day, a holiday in Canada.
 Everything imaginable goes on sale.
 Expectant Boxing Day shoppers have been known to form lines early in the morning or late into the night.

 Most sales do continue through the week, then known as Boxing Week sales, but popular items of the year may run out.
 Wherever you go, be prepared for the crowds.

-Boxing Day's biggest deals will be found at the larger, name-brand stores, making it a good day to shop for electronics, appliances, furniture, designer clothes and accessories, and toys.
+Boxing Day's biggest deals will be found at the larger, name-brand stores, making it a good day to shop for electronics, appliances, furniture, designer clothes, accessories, and toys.

-For downtown Vancouver shopping, both Robson Street and Pacific Centre Mall will be packed with deals--and other shoppers.
-Luxury retailer Holt Renfrew is a great place to shop for designer apparel: it's always pricey, but sales there lead to fabulous finds!
+Luxury retailer Holt Renfrew is a great place to shop for designer apparel.
+It's always pricey, but sales there lead to fabulous finds.

-Originating in England during the Middle Ages, Boxing Day was named after a tradition wherein employers gave boxes of money (or presents) to their servants and employees on the day after Christmas.
+The holiday is believed to have originated in England during the Middle Ages.
+Boxing Day may have been named after a tradition wherein employers gave boxes of money (or presents) to their servants and employees on the day after Christmas.